 Typically …

-• Fall Semester classes generally run late August to early December
+• Fall Semester classes generally run from late August to early December

-• Winter Term classes generally run late December to mid January
+• Winter Term classes generally run from late December to mid-January

-• Spring Semester classes generally run mid-January to late April / early May
+• Spring Semester classes generally run from mid-January to late April / early May

-• May Term classes generally run early May 9 to mid June
+• May Term classes generally run from early May to mid-June

-• Summer Session classes generally run mid June to late July
+• Summer Session classes generally run from mid-June to late July

 The application process happens through Early College ExplorEC, an online portal for you to register for classes at any UMaine System campus — though we prefer you apply for UMF Early College classes.

-She is able to provide academic advising services as you work to choose the courses that make the most sense for you.
+She can provide academic advising services as you work to choose the courses that make the most sense for you.

 Think you may want to attend UMF?
 Let Kirsten help you pick the best courses to help jumpstart your success in your chosen major here at Farmington.